 1. Review your background and profile photos.
 These two photos are the first things people see when they visit your profile, and they will definitely leave a first impression.
 Make sure that impression is what you want it to be.
 Your profile photo doesn’t need to be a formal headshot, but it should be high quality, professional-looking, and in line with the formality of your desired industry.
 And remember to smile – people want to work with friendly, approachable colleagues!
 If you haven’t updated your profile in a while, you may not have a background photo yet, so make sure to add one to ensure your profile’s complete: here is some guidance about what to choose and where to find an image.

 2. Update your headline and summary.
-After your photos, your headline and summary are the most important parts of your profile.
+In addition to your photos, your headline and summary are the most important parts of your profile.
 Revisit them at least twice a year to ensure that they align with your current career goals.
 Make sure to include relevant keywords for the types of jobs you’re targeting, because these two spaces are key drivers for how you come up in LinkedIn searches.
-Your headline should encourage someone to want to keep reading, and your summary should be a 150-200 word version of your story/elevator pitch that shares key themes from your career, major accomplishments, and the skills that set you apart.
+Your headline should encourage someone to want to keep reading, and your summary should be a 150-200 word version of your career story that shares key themes from your career, major accomplishments, and the skills that set you apart.
 Need inspiration?
 Start here.

 Refresh your resume

-While it’s tempting to let your resume gather dust until you really need it, keeping it updated by capturing new skills and accomplishments as they happen will make it much easier to spring into action should a great new opportunity arise.
+While it’s tempting to let your resume gather dust until you need it, keeping it updated by capturing new skills and accomplishments as they happen will make it much easier to spring into action should a great new opportunity arise.

-5. Add new accomplishments, skills, and activities.
+4. Add new accomplishments, skills, and activities.
 You’re accomplishing great things at work all the time, but it’s easy to forget them or let them pass by without writing them down.
 Get in the habit of noting down key accomplishments regularly (try setting a monthly reminder in your calendar to capture any new “wins”).
 Then add them to your resume as accomplishment statements and record them in the STAR format so you’ll remember them when it comes time to talk about them in interviews.
 It will be much easier to remember the details a few weeks after finishing a big project than months or years down the road.
 And don’t forget to add new skills or experiences too: if you’ve learned a new technology, taken a relevant course, or started a new volunteer role, those are all great things to capture on both your resume and LinkedIn profile.

-7. Keep up with keywords.
+6. Keep up with keywords.
 Incorporating relevant keywords into your resume is critical, and it’s good to keep your eye on how they are changing in your industry.
 Periodically scan job descriptions for roles you’re interested in and note down the key skills and phrases that you see most frequently.
 Then work on incorporating these words into your resume.
 If you’re actively job searching, use tools like Jobscan to make sure that you’re matching enough keywords from the job descriptions you’re applying to in your resume.

 Amp up your networking